 The truth is that finance is extremely important in business, but it’s no substitute for business acumen and operational discipline.
 In fact, if my experience proved anything, it is that it is possible to have too much success and too much money.
 The former makes you arrogant and the latter far too relaxed about spending in general and contract negotiations in particular.

 If you are willing to believe that lacking a decent pot of cash can be a blessing, then I have further good news for you.
-Over the last decade the range of businesses you can start with a meagre pool of funds has mushroomed.
+Over the last decade, it is perfectly possible to start a business with very little money and the range of businesses you can start with a meager pool of funds has mushroomed.

 But it’s not just technology itself that has revolutionised the way business works, it’s the way technology is supplied and the services it has facilitated that have been far more transformational.
 Once upon a time, setting up a company demanded a relatively substantial financial outlay covering the basic legal and the infrastructural things you need to get going.

 This has changed.
-From a business development perspective, money spent on what are little more than business basics is basically money wasted.
-You have to do it, but every pound spent is a pound that can’t be used to generate and fulfil sales.
+From a business development perspective, money spent on what is little more than business basics is basically money wasted.
+You have to do it, but every pound spent is a pound that can’t be used to generate and fulfill sales.
 Today these basics are all available online at minimal cost.
 For instance, you can: